 Remember, a child’s “reality” is limited by his or her perception, just as an adult’s is.
 But the less life experience you have, the narrower your perception.
 Children don’t instinctively know the difference between perception and reality, so it isn’t ever going to occur to them to test their worldview.

-Where this becomes problematic is if they think that the world revolves around them, they will assume that to be true until they find out otherwise.
+Where this becomes problematic is if they think the world revolves around them, they will assume that to be true until they find out otherwise.